BaderZein/starter-hugo-research-group/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Zein Eddin Bader

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Researcher in Pharmacology and Plant Epigenetics

 # Organizations/Affiliations
 organizations:
-  - name: Stanford University
+  - name: Konkuk University
     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests

 interests:
   - Artificial Intelligence